KristekQQ/rust/README.md

 This will create a `pkg/` directory with the generated JavaScript and WebAssembly files.

+If the command fails with an error mentioning `console_error_panic_hook` or a missing `vendor` directory, rename `.cargo/config.toml` to `.cargo/config.offline.toml` and rerun the build.
+The default configuration uses a vendored crate source which requires the `vendor/` directory produced by the offline helper scripts.

 ## Running

 Serve the `index.html` file with any static web server so that the